Mary Ann McHard

-Mary Ann McHard (1825–1912), née Jones, was a pioneering Western Australian woman who contributed to Australian botany by collecting over 2000 plant specimens for Ferdinand von Mueller and sending them to the newly created National Herbarium of Victoria.
+Mary Ann McHard (1825–1912), née Jones, was a pioneering Western Australian woman who contributed to Australian botany by collecting over 2,000 plant specimens for Ferdinand von Mueller and sending them to the newly created National Herbarium of Victoria, established by Mueller in 1853.

 Life

 Mary Ann McHard arrived in Australia at the age of four; arriving together with her family in Fremantle, Western Australia, on 29 October 1829 aboard the Lotus.
 Within a year of the family's arrival, her mother died, and her father was left to look after the five young children.

 The family lived in Perth, where she married Thomas McHard in 1845, by whom she had four daughters.
 With the death of her husband in 1864, McHard, her children, her father and her two unmarried brothers, took up land near Balingup on the Blackwood River.
 After the death of their father, the two brothers and McHard continued working the property but with the death of R.T.
 Jones (a brother), she and her remaining brother moved to Bunbury, where she died in 1912.